By: Catherine Keller

-“Catherine Keller is one of the greatest living theologians and in Facing Apocalypse she opens up that oft-hidden and neglected text of John’s Apocalypse, horses, dragons, and all. . . .
-Read this book and don't be left behind.”—Tripp Fuller, host, Homebrewed Christianity Podcast
+"Catherine Keller is one of the greatest living theologians and in Facing Apocalypse she opens up that oft-hidden and neglected text of John’s Apocalypse, horses, dragons, and all.
+By holding the apocalyptic text and the signs of the times in a generative and revelatory tension, Keller makes this ancient text shake and quake our present moment.
+Read this book and don't be left behind." --Tripp Fuller, host, Homebrewed Christianity podcast

 Catherine Keller is George T. Cobb Professor of Constructive Theology in The Graduate Division of Religion of Drew University.
-She teaches and lectures across a broad spectrum of pluralist, ecofeminist, process and political theology.
-Books she has authored include From a Broken Web; Apocalypse Now & Then; God & Power; Face of the Deep; On the Mystery; Cloud of the Impossible; and most recently, Political Theology of the Earth: Our Planetary Emergency and the Struggle for a New Public.
-She has also co-edited several volumes of the Drew Transdisciplinary Theological Colloquium, most recently Entangled Worlds: Religion, Science and the New Materialism.
+She teaches and lectures across a broad spectrum of pluralist, ecofeminist, process, and political theology.
+Her many books include From a Broken Web; Apocalypse Now & Then; God & Power; Face of the Deep; On the Mystery; Cloud of the Impossible; and most recently, Political Theology of the Earth: Our Planetary Emergency and the Struggle for a New Public (Columbia University Press).